dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_statuses.md

 Click the &ldquo;Add Status&rdquo; link below the list of statuses to create a new one.

 Drag the icon on the left side of a status to reorder the list.
-The first status in the list will be treated as the default, and will be automatically applied to new responses.
+The first status in the list will be treated as the default.
+It will be automatically applied to new responses.

 Press the Delete button to the right of a status to remove it.
 Any responses which had that status will be reassigned to the first status in the list.